Tropical Storm Co-May: China

 Co-May brought torrential rainfall and strong winds to eastern China, resulting in evacuations and widespread transport disruptions in Shanghai and the provinces of Zhejiang and Jiangsu, which experienced the most severe effects of the storm.
 On the afternoon of 30 July, the Shanghai Meteorological Bureau issued an orange rainstorm warning, the second-highest level in China's four-tier warning system.
 A total of 640 flights were cancelled, including 410 at Shanghai Pudong International Airport and 230 at Shanghai Hongqiao International Airport.
 Approximately 283,000 people were evacuated from coastal and low-lying areas as Co-May made its first landfall.
-Damage by Co-May in China was estimated at about 300 million yuan (US$42 million).
+Damage by Co-May in China was estimated at about 300 million yuan (US$).

+Retirement

+Due to its destructive impact in the Philippines, the ESCAP/WMO Typhoon Committee has retired the name Co-May, along with seven others, from the rotating storm name lists during its 58th Session, and it will never be used to name another storm in the Western Pacific despite its first usage.
+Its replacement name will be announced in 2027.

+On March 19, 2026, PAGASA retired the name Emong from its rotating naming lists on account of the contributing damage with Tropical Storm Wipha and due to the damage and loss of life it caused.
+It will never be used again as a typhoon name within the PAR.
+It was replaced with Elias, a character in Jose Rizal's novel Noli Me Tángere for the 2029 season.